EdwardJXLi/ProjectObsidian/obsidian/modules/README.md

 ## Official Modules
 - `classicworld` - Adds support for the classicworld format
 - `worldconvert` - World conversion module, converts worlds from one format to another
+- `basiccuboid` - Adds basic support for the /cuboid command

 # CPE Modules
 - `clickdistance` - Adds support for the ClickDistance CPE